t-lo/mailserver/README.md

 On first run the server will initialise, request letsencrypt certificates, generate DKIM keys, and generate DH parameters for the mail server's TLS connections.
 This can take a few minutes.

+Also, a default postmaster account `ADMIN_USER@DOMAIN` will be created.
+This account will receive letsencrypt certificate renewal notifications as well as abuse reports from other mailserver operators.
+Check the account's inbox regularly.
+The account's SMTP / IMAP password is `ADMIN_USER_INITIAL_PASSWORD` and can be changed later (see user management below).

 **Set up DNS for your domain**